Seiberg-Witten equations, end-periodic Dirac operators, and a lift of Rohlin's invariant: Introduction

 In summary, the invariant is defined as follows.
-The Seiberg--Witten equations on $X$ depend on two parameters: a Riemannian metric $g$ and a perturbing $2$-form, written as $d^+\beta$.
-For generic choices of these parameters, the Seiberg--Witten moduli space $\M(X,g,\beta)$ consists only of irreducible points, which one can count with signs depending on a choice of orientation and homology orientation on $X$.
-This count, denoted $\# \M (X,g,\beta)$, will generally depend on the parameters $(g,\beta)$ because reducible solutions can appear along a path connecting two sets of such parameters.
-To remedy this, we introduce an index-theoretic invariant $w\,(X,g,\beta)$ whose definition depends on an understanding of the Dirac operator on the infinite cyclic cover of $X$, using Taubes' theory~\cite{T} of end-periodic operators plus some additional analysis.
-By proving that the change in $w\,(X,g,\beta)$ (the aforementioned `end-periodic spectral flow') is the same as the change in $\# \M (X,g,\beta)$, we arrive at the main result of this paper; see Sections~\ref{S:invariant} and~\ref{S:rohlin}.
+The Seiberg--Witten equations on $X$ depend on two parameters: a Riemannian metric $g$ and a perturbing self-dual $2$-form, written as $d^+\beta$.
+For generic choices of these parameters, the Seiberg--Witten moduli space $\M(X,g,\beta)$ consists only of irreducible points, which can be counted with signs depending on a choice of orientation and homology orientation on $X$.
+This count, denoted $\# \M (X,g, \beta)$, will generally depend on the parameters $(g,\beta)$ because reducible solutions can appear along a path connecting two sets of generic parameters.
+To remedy this, we introduce an index-theoretic correction term $w\,(X,g,\beta)$ whose definition depends on an understanding of the Dirac operator on a non-compact manifold with end modeled on the infinite cyclic cover of $X$, using Taubes' theory~\cite{T} of end-periodic operators and some additional analysis.
+By proving that the change in $w\,(X,g,\beta)$ (the aforementioned spectral flow) is the same as the change in $\# \M (X,g,\beta)$, we arrive at the main result of this paper: